dino-/McdaidJohnG-NothingButFlowers_2008/README.md

 The book's official page is here at [Mr McDaid's site](http://harddeadlines.com/node/984) which links to the [EPUB file here](http://ui3.info/d/misc/McdaidJohnG-NothingButFlowers_2008.epub)

+## Building the work

+Make changes to the files in `src/` and the run the `build.sh` script to zip the files the proper way for the EPUB format.

 ## Contact

 Dino Morelli <[dino@ui3.info](mailto:dino@ui3.info)>